 - 1. All necessary coursework with a 3.0 grade point average. - 2.
-All program specific graduation requirements, which may include: comprehensive examinations, theses, portfolio, final project, internships, etc. - 3.
-Application for graduation and fee payment.
+All program specific graduation requirements, which may include: comprehensive examinations, theses, portfolio, final project, internships, etc.

 Note: Students enrolled in their last class with satisfactory progress can participate in commencement ceremonies provided that all other University and program graduation requirements listed above are completed.
 The time limit for completing a master's degree at Park University is seven years.
 No course older than seven years, unless specifically approved by the graduate program director, will be applied to a master's degree program.